Jac-Zac/PML_DL_Final_Project/README.md

-# BayesFlow: And extension of BayesDiff to Flow matching
+# BayesFlow: Extension of BayesDiff to Flow matching

 ...
 Some nice plots here ...